Dana Air introduces new payment plan for passengers — Nigeria Today

 Dana Air introduces new payment plan for passengers

-Dana Air has introduced another customer-centric product called “Pay with Dana Miles,’’ as part of efforts to enhance its service delivery to its customers.
-The Communications Manager of Dana Air, Mr Kingsley Ezenwa, announced this in a statement issued on Friday in Lagos.
-Ezenwa said with the “Pay with Dana Miles’’ initiative, members of the […]
+Lagos – Dana Air has introduced another customer-centric product called “Pay with Dana Miles,’’ as part of efforts to enhance its service delivery to its customers.

+Dana Air is one of Nigeria’s leading airlines with over 27 daily flights from Lagos to Abuja, Uyo, Port Harcourt and Owerri.

+The post Dana Air introduces new payment plan for passengers appeared first on Vanguard News.

 Do you something awesome to share with the world?
 Click here to share